Do you think IIT Guwahati certified course can help you in your career?

 In Shannon Fano coding, the idea is to assign the binary codes to symbols according to their frequency of occurrence.
 For example, if the symbol ‘C’ occurs more than the symbol ‘B’, then we assign the symbol ‘B’ the shorter binary code than ‘C’.

-Working of Shannon Fano Coding Algorithm
+Working on the Shannon-Fano Coding Algorithm

 The algorithm's steps are as follows: